SoftUni-Internal/interactive-content/EN/01-NodeJS-Streams-and-Utilities/03-FS-Module.md

 It can accept up to **four** arguments:

 - `path` - the file's name or location, `newFile.txt` in our case
+    * if such a file does not exist, it will be created automatically
 - `data` - the new information we want to append - such as **" Appended text"**
     * can be of type `string` or `Buffer`
 - a **callback** function